[Claude Code] How to Create and Use Skills - Your Own Slash Commands

 └── skill.md

-Skill vs. repetitive prompts
+Skill vs. repeated prompt

-| | Type directly each time | Skill |
+| Type it manually every time | Skill | |

-| Volume of input | Full long prompt | Single line of /skillname |
+| Input size | Full long prompt | Single /skillname line |

-| Consistency | Can vary every time | Always the same prompt
+| Consistency | Can vary each time | Always the same prompt |

-| Arguments support | None | Can be done with $ARGUMENTS |
+| Arguments | Not available | Available via $ARGUMENTS |

-| Sharing | Difficult | Can be shared as a file
+| Sharing | Difficult | Easy to share as a file |

 Troubleshooting

-Entering /skillname doesn't show up in the list
+/skillname doesn't show up in the list

 - Make sure

-~/.claude/skills/skillname/skill.md(case sensitive) - Try restarting Claude Code
+~/.claude/skills/skillname/skill.md(case-sensitive) - Try restarting Claude Code

-- Unnecessary comments around
+- Extra text around

 - It may not be reflected immediately in an existing conversation

-Summary - Key flow at a glance
+Summary - core flow at a glance

-1. create a folder
+1. Create a folder

-2. create skill.md
+2. Write skill.md

-description: Description
+description: description

 user-invocable: true